 This is where the key goals of the project are highlighted.
 Every project needs objectives since it is the whole reason they even exist.
 In this part of your creative brief, it is necessary to describe what your company aims to achieve with the completion of the described project as well as its most important metric goals.

-While your company or client’s goals are important, its essential that everyone understand how this project is going to help achieve them.
+While your company or client’s goals are important, it’s essential that everyone understands how this project is going to help achieve them.
 What are the key messages you want your viewers to walk away with after reading or watching your completed project?

 This is where you’ll really need to nail down the problem your marketing is intended to address, as well as how the service or product you’re presenting is intended to solve it.
 Short and sweet is generally the way to go, so select your strongest points and decide how to emphasize them.

 Last but not least, don’t leave your viewers hanging.
 If you should manage to spark their interest, what do you want them to do next?